mjhea0/refactoru-week3-css4/readme.md

 ## Questions for Understanding

-- What browsers support Media Queries?
+- What browsers support Media Queries
 - What is a breakpoint?
 - What performance considerations are relevant to Responsive Web Design?